-"Oh no, not just any bowl of rice," the wise man countered, as he handed her his smallest begging bowl, "You must fill this bowl with rice, one grain at a time.
-Go to each house in the village and ask for a grain of rice.
+"Oh no, not just any bowl of rice," the wise man countered, as he handed her his smallest begging bowl, "You must fill this small bowl with rice, one grain at a time.
+Go to each house in the village and ask for a single grain of rice.
 Tell each person you ask why you are gathering rice.
 When this bowl is full, bring it to me and I will take away your sorrow."

 Gratefully the woman left and began her task.
-Everybody was happy to help her and when they heard her story, they shared a story of their own about a lost loved one.
+Everybody was happy to help her with a grain of rice and when they heard her story, they shared a story of their own about a lost loved one.
 She went to many, many homes, and heard many, many stories.
 Soon, her sorrow was not her own, but shared.
 And soon the bowl was full and the sorrow she had been feeling no longer overwhelmed her.
-As she walked back to Arunachula, she felt how sorrow was natural and so she let her sadness rest.
+As she walked back to Arunachula, she felt how sorrow was natural for a time.
+She let her sadness be OK and rested.
 Instead of meditating on her sorrow, she counted her blessings, and soon, a natural appreciation sprouted in her heart again.
 She came upon the wise man, bowed to his great wisdom, and, as she gave him his bowl filled with rice, gratefully uttered, "Thank you."